Ingest AWS logs into Google Security Operations

 This document details the steps for configuring the ingestion of AWS CloudTrail logs and context data into Google Security Operations.
 These steps also apply to ingesting logs from other AWS services, such as AWS GuardDuty, AWS VPC Flow, AWS CloudWatch, and AWS Security Hub.

-Basic steps to ingest logs from S3 or S3 with SQS
+Basic steps to ingest logs from S3 with or without SQS

 Configure AWS CloudTrail and S3